Add users and set permissions

-In this example you will create a new group called 'project-team' and add your new users.
-You need to be an administrator to add a group.
+In this example, we'll create a new group called 'project-team' and add your new users.

 To create the group and add users:

-- Enter names of the users you wish to add to the group and choose Add.
+- Enter the names of the users you wish to add to the group and choose Add user

 Grant space permissions to a group

-- Go back to your new space (hint - the Confluence logo takes you back to the dashboard, or Spaces on the toolbar takes you to a list of spaces).
+- Go back to your new space (hint - the Confluence logo takes you back to the dashboard, or Spaces in the toolbar takes you to a list of spaces)

 You need to be a space administrator to grant permissions using this method.
-Most commonly the space administrator is the user who created the space.
+Usually, the space administrator is the person who created the space, but they can also allow other space admins.
 Members of the administrators group can also do this via > General Configuration > Space Permissions.